Posted Sep 02, 2014 02:55 pm CDT

 The party, salvage company Motivation Inc., initially was concerned that Miscovich might be claiming rights in sunken treasure that belonged to Motivation.
 Now the company is seeking attorney fees and costs, contending that Silverstein and his firm unnecessarily prolonged the admiralty litigation.

-Silverstein says he and his firms are also victims of Miscovich, who committed suicide last year, and may have suffered financially more than anyone else.
+Silverstein says he and his firm are also victims of Miscovich, who committed suicide last year, and may have suffered financially more than anyone else.

 The attorney and his firm are also challenging the show-cause order on jurisdictional grounds, because they are not counsel of record in the admiralty case.